amrwc/amrw.dev/pages/mac-setup/setup-instructions.md

 ### iCloud

-1. Sign in to iCloud.
+- Sign in to iCloud.
+Ask the employer whether you should use a company-provided account, make a new one with the company's email, or just use whatever you prefer.
+It's definitely nice to be able to sync notes, reminders, and calendars between the computer and phone.

 ### Apple ID